 At this time of year the TV companies decide that we are all on holiday, outside in the garden or down the pub and put out shows and series that are either repeats or of no interest to man nor beast.
 Rather than be bored to bits Mrs B and myself dig out some old favourites on DVD and watch these instead.
 One of our most played films is a 1950’s classic from Amazon (see below).

 The film is based very loosely on Jerome K Jerome’s novel.
-See my article on the Buckinghamshire section of Jerome’s trip as described in (to say nothing of the dog) available from Amazon books.
+See my article on the Buckinghamshire section of Jerome’s trip as described in Three men in a Boat (to say nothing of the dog) available from Amazon books (see below).
 I say loosely because it is almost impossible to make a film of the book and comparisons will surely lead to disappointment.
 It follows the adventures of J, George and Harris (and Montmorency the dog) on a boating trip down the Thames.

 There is not much in the book about the trip but a lot on Jerome’s musings on life which sometimes borders on the excruciating and romantically naive.
 But there are lots of amusing anecdotes from all three friends which make up the bulk of the book and on which nearly all adaptations rely.

 The film version of Three Men in a Boat stars Laurence Harvey, David Tomlinson and Jimmy Edwards.
 It is a classic portrait of what we all believe England was like in Edwardian times, maybe how we would like England to be now; and how most foreigners still believe we are.

 The three men wear outrageously striped blazers and white trousers with occasional boaters.
 They decide on a boating holiday but have no idea of how to row, steer or when it comes to it, luff and reef on a sailing craft.